OfficeDev/TrainingContent/Teams/50 Task Modules/README.md

 ## Watch the module

-This module has been recorded and is available in the Office Development YouTube channel: [Collect Input in Microsoft Teams with Task Modules](https://www.youtube.com/watch?v=VlEH4vtaxp4)
+This module has been recorded and is available in the **Microsoft 365 Development** YouTube channel: [Collect Input in Microsoft Teams with Task Modules](https://www.youtube.com/watch?v=VlEH4vtaxp4)

 ## Contributors